AppFair/appfair.github.io/index.md

 ## The App Fair for App Users

-From an end-user standpoint, the **App Fair.app** catalog browser application allows you to research, discover, install, and update applications from an unlimited online collection.
+From an end-user standpoint, the **App Fair.app** catalog browser is a graphical macOS application that allows users to browse, discover, appraise, install, and update applications from an unlimited online collection of free and open-source applications.

 <img align="left" width="600" alt="App Fair macOS Catalog Browser App" src="assets/app-fair-app.png" />

-Apps installed through the **App Fair.app** application are created using the platform-native `SwiftUI` framework and compiled for both Intel and ARM processors, thereby enabling higher performance, lower memory consumption, and more efficient resource utilization than can be achieved with non-native cross-platform application frameworks.
+Apps installed through the **App Fair.app** application are built using the platform-native `SwiftUI` framework and compiled for both Intel and ARM processors, thereby enabling higher performance, lower memory consumption, and more efficient resource utilization than can be achieved with non-native cross-platform application frameworks.

 At the same time, they use modern "Sandboxing" techniques to protect your system and ensure that you are always aware of what actions the apps are permitted to take, such as reading and writing files, communicating over the internet, or accessing your camera, microphone, and other connected devices.
-And since they rely on the native frameworks of the system, they tend to be quite small (under 2 megabytes compressed), and so are quicker to download and launch than a typical web app.
+And since they rely on the native frameworks of the system, they tend to be quite compact (a few megabytes compressed), and so are quicker to download and launch than a typical web app.

 ### Getting Started

-The App Fair catalog browser app can be installed on macOS 12 with `Terminal.app`.
+The App Fair catalog browser app can be installed on macOS 12 "Monterey" with the system `Terminal.app`.

 For [homebrew](https://brew.sh) users, the easiest way to install the App Fair app is with the command:

 ```
-brew install --no-quarantine --cask appfair/apps/app-fair
+brew install --no-quarantine appfair/app/app-fair
 ```

 Alternatively, the app can be installed fresh with the command: